 One of the foundational principles of understanding functional medicine is the concept of antecedents, triggers and mediators.
 We call it the ATM model.
 These are how a functional medicine practitioner frames an understanding of your entire life history and contributing factors to your condition.
 We’re looking at all of that to figure out how you got to where you are today.

-Let’s start off with the antecedents.
-An easy way to think of those are those are the predisposing factors.
-Those are the things like genetics and family history, lifestyle, past illness, exposure (occupational or environmental exposures).
-Those are all the things that are going to essentially be the foundation for the cause of illness.
+Let’s start off with the antecedents, which are the predisposing factors.
+Those are things like genetics and family history, lifestyle, past illness, and exposures (occupational, home, or environmental), and are the underlying or precipitating cause of illness.

 A key point regarding genetics and family history is that they aren’t life sentences.
 A lot of people think, “Oh, there’s cancer in my family.
 I’m going to get cancer.”
 That’s not necessarily the case.
-There’s a lot of things here that are modifiable that can prevent you from actually having that illness even though you might be very prone to having it.
+There are so many modifiable factors here that can prevent you from actually having that illness even though you might be very prone to having it.
 Great news!!

 Triggers are what provoke the signs and symptoms of illness.
 Those are along the lines of infections, allergens, toxins, radiation, surgery, social conditions, and things of that nature.
 They’re going to combine with the antecedents to actually cause more signs and symptoms.